braindaamage/pay-with-isapre/README.md

 # PWI

-Ruby implementation of pay with chielan isapre
+Ruby implementation of pay with chilean isapre

 ## Installation